Salah tweet revives dispute with Egypt soccer authorities

-CAIRO (AP) — Mohammed Salah has revived a dispute with soccer authorities in his native Egypt, accusing them of ignoring his complaints about their unauthorized use of his image.
+CAIRO (AP) — Mohammed Salah has revived a months-long dispute with soccer authorities in his native Egypt, accusing them of ignoring his complaints about their unauthorized use of his image.

+The dispute over image rights and lingering tensions over his treatment during the World Cup have cast doubt on whether Salah, the top scorer in the Premier League last season, will continue playing on the national team.

+“It’s normal that a football federation seeks to solve the problems of its players so they can feel comfortable.
+But in fact, what I see is exactly the opposite,” the Liverpool winger tweeted Sunday.

-The Liverpool winger and last season’s top Premier League scorer tweeted Sunday: “It is not normal that my messages and my lawyer’s messages are ignored.
+“It is not normal that my messages and my lawyer’s messages are ignored.
 I do not know why all this (is happening)?
-Do you not have time to respond to us?!”
+Do you not have time to respond to us?!” he added.

-The tweet circulated widely in Egypt, where Salah is a beloved celebrity.

-Egypt’s football association said in a statement it would discuss Salah’s demands Monday.
-The dispute first surfaced in April.

 Most Read Nation & World Stories